Intent to Compete - Information for Competitors

 Each team or individual understands that Skidmore College, the sponsors, judges, mentors, organizers and its directors, officers, partners, employees, consultants, and agents are volunteers and are under no obligation to render any advice or service to any contestant.
 The views expressed by the judges, sponsors, organizers and representatives are their own and not those of Skidmore College or any person or entity.
 Each team and individual hereby voluntarily releases Skidmore College, the sponsors, judges, mentors, organizers and its directors, officers, partners, employees, consultants, and agents from any liabilities, further responsibilities, and accountabilities relating to or arising out of the Competition.
 At the same time, it is a basic tenet among those involved in the administration of the Competition, including the judges that the intellectual property is the sole property of the business owners – there is strict respect for this matter with no possibility of competition by those who administer the program.

 Each team or individual agrees that if they are awarded a designated prize, that prize will be used to support the business.
-Each team or individual further agrees that if it receives a designated prize, it will be required to report monthly to Professor Rotheim for the year following the awarding of prizes regarding the disposition of the prize money and the general progress of the business.
-The first report will be due on July 1, 2018.
+Each team or individual also agrees that if it receives a designated prize, it will be required to report monthly to Professor Rotheim for the year following the awarding of prizes regarding the disposition of the prize money and the general progress of the business.
+Prize money that is not used for the development and growth of the business will be required to be returned to the College.
+The first report will be due on July 1, 2019.

 Compliance with Guidelines of the Competition

-By signing the Intent to Compete form, each contestant certifies that they have reviewed the rules set forth in these Freirich Business Plan Competition Guidelines, and by his or her signature certifies that this entry and the team or individual it represents complies with the guidelines.
+By signing the Intent to Compete form, contestants certify that they have reviewed the rules set forth in these Freirich Business Plan Competition Guidelines, and by their signature certify that this entry and the team or individual it represents complies with the guidelines.